Whether you’re learning about open notes, or ready to start reading them, here are some answers to questions patients often ask.

 - You don’t need to read every note, but referring back to them, even occasionally, to remember what was discussed can help you feel more in control of your health care.

-You have a legal right to receive and review all of your medical records, including the notes.
+You have a legal right to receive and review all your medical records, including the notes.
 If the notes are not yet available online, or your doctor or nurse doesn’t use a patient portal, you can always request a paper copy of your notes.
 You may also want to communicate with your health care team, and let them that you’re interested in accessing your notes online.
-You can read more here: What patients can do right now.
+You can read more here: Ten Things Patients Can Do Right Now.

 I can’t see any of my notes or a specific note I expected to see.
 Why?